Guides / Monitoring

 Height vs absolute thresholdNode fallen badly behindA frozen height still above the threshold

-Height delta (needs a script)Stalled node, lost consensus
+Height delta (tracked value)Stalled node, lost consensus

 Sync-state checkNode serving stale data while catching up